happiness is simply a state of mind in which our thinking is pleasant a good share of the time.maxwell maltz

 i want to retire to bed at the end of each day being “complete” with my life till then so that if i don’t wake up in the morning, i go content.

-in the pursuit of this goal, i have discovered that doing these 5 things everyday ensures that i live a happy life and eventually, die happy!
+in the pursuit of this goal, i have discovered that practicing these 6 habits everyday ensures that i live a happy life and eventually, die happy!

 now, of course, life is full of ups and downs and it is not fair to expect ourselves to experience ease and happiness ALL THE TIME! — that’s not possible and that kind of expectation will only bring discontentment.

-that said, i am certain that if you do these 5 things every day, you will be satisfied and content with your life and live a happy life in a broader sense.
+that said, i am certain that if you practice these 6 habits every day, you will be satisfied and content with your life and live a happy life in a broader sense.

 1. remember you are going to die (memento mori)